awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 ------

-**Schema version 2\.2 precondition parameter example**
+**Schema version 2\.2 precondition parameter examples**
 Schema version 2\.2 provides cross\-platform support\.
 This means that within a single SSM document you can specify different operating systems for different plugins\.
 Cross\-platform support uses the `precondition` parameter within a step, as shown in the following example\.
+You can also use the `precondition` parameter to validate input parameters you've defined in your SSM document\.
+You can see this in the second example below\.

 ------
 #### [ YAML ]